-This command is not available for the AWG16 and WFD16 module.
+This command is not available for the AWG16, AWG18 and WFD16 module.
 The trigger source is switched simultaneous with the clock selection (CCS).
-The threshold level for the AWG16,AWG18 or WFD16 module is selectable with the command CTRIG_LEVEL trigger input.
+The threshold level for the AWG16, AWG18 or WFD16 module is selectable with the command CTRIG LEVEL.

+CTRIG1.0

-CTRIG1,0 Selects the external trigger as trigger source, Trigger occurs on a high level at the
+Selects the external trigger as trigger source; Trigger occurs on a high level at the trigger input.
+Trigger input is pulled high when nothing is connected.

-Related commands: CTRIG STATUS
+Related commands: CTRIG_STATUS